researchart/patterns/README.md

   by experiences researchers (e.g. Associate editors or program board members)
   and, it they make sense, they will update the patterns.
 - Papers are then submitted, and reviewed, using the appropriate patterns.
+- Once this process runs for a few years then, optionally, we might review the patterns and elevate their contents to the status of "standards".

+As to what is a "pattern", we say that it is something that selects an appropriate reviewing policy.

+- Research areas are defined by the _patterns_  of artifacts they usually create (e.g. ethnographic surveys, data mining scripts, new computer languages, etc);
+- A research paper is an assembly of artifacts (or pointers to external artifacts such as code);
+- Different patterns and artifacts need different reviewing standards.

 Patterns provide guidance for best practices when writing: